JamesRexMiller4/BYOB/README.md

 ## Overview

 The BYOB (Build Your Own Backend) project objective was to get acquainted with route handling and database modeling.
-The server was built using Node.js with an Express framework, with a PostgreSQL relational database.
+The server was built using Node.js with an Express framework, and a PostgreSQL relational database.
 Knex library is used to permit for querying SQL-like syntax in javascript and to assist with model, migrations, and seeding test data.
 The data constructed was taken from Twitter and features 30 different users each with 5 tweets per user, in a one to many relationship structure.
 The API documentation above designates what endpoints a user should make requests to in order to retreive or post new resources.
 The production deployment can be found on Heroku at https://powerful-eyrie-57154.herokuapp.com/

 [Sprint Board (GithubProjects)](https://github.com/JamesRexMiller4/BYOB/projects/1)